Secretary of State for Relations with the Cortes: History

 Another relevant change happened in 2020 when it was renamed Secretary of State for Relations with the Cortes and Constitutional Affairs.
-This change of name did not mean an extension of powers, but only that its responsibilities were divided between the already existing Directorate-General for Relations with the Cortes and the new Directorate-General for Constitutional Affairs and Legal Coordination.
+This change of name did not mean an extension of powers, but only that its responsibilities were divided between the already existing Directorate-General for Relations with the Cortes and the re-established Directorate-General for Constitutional Affairs and Legal Coordination.